How to Create a Subdomain on WAMP Server (Step-by-Step Guide)

 - Enable Virtual Hosts and Virtual Hosts Alias Module in WAMP Apache.

-- Add entries to virtual hosts file for our desired domains.
+- Add entries to Virtual Hosts file for our desired domains.

-- Test the implementation.
+- Test the subdomain implementation.

 c:\windows\system32\drivers\etc\